 The clinical education component of the UNI Athletic Training Program is designed to provide learning opportunities to prepare students for independent clinical practice.
+This component also involves interprofessional education where students learn about, from, and with other healthcare professions.
 Students will have the opportunity to practice and apply skills in the classroom, simulation, and clinical experiences.
+All CAATE Curricular Content Standards will be assessed didactically and clinically.